Jody has been an avid gardener for nearly 20 years and has learned much via trial-and-error. She shares some tips and tricks with you!

-Spring showers bring summer....weeds?
+Spring showers bring summer . . . weeds?

-In much of the country, Spring is the season of renewal and rebirth as Mother Nature shakes off her Winter blanket and begins the first steps towards a green, lush summer.
-As Spring rains soften up the soil and the soil warms up, green buds and shoots pop out of the ground with amazing speed, bringing smiles to the faces of many gardeners.
+In much of the country, spring is the season of renewal and rebirth as Mother Nature shakes off her winter blanket and begins the first steps towards a green, lush summer.
+As spring rains soften up the soil and the soil warms up, green buds and shoots pop out of the ground with amazing speed, bringing smiles to the faces of many gardeners.

 The downside of this is that EVERYTHING starts growing, whether you want it to or not!
-Seeds and roots of your local weed mob have been dormant...lurking...waiting for this moment to take hold in your garden.
+Seeds and roots of your local weed mob have been dormant . . . lurking . . . waiting for this moment to take hold in your garden.
 Weeds are a continuous problem for new and seasoned gardeners alike, but there are some basic things you can do to keep weeds at bay.

-To sum up, there are a few things you can do that will help reduce weed problems:
+There are a few things you can do that will help reduce weed problems:

 - Get as much of the root out as you possibly can.

 - Reduce the energy going to the root by pulling weeds often.

 - Do not let it go to seed at all costs!